 Essentially, since LiveCode is a low-code development tool, the very types of people that used it were the types of people who could not really add much to the platform from a programming standpoint, making the model less beneficial than it could be.

 This is a complicated problem, and one that isn’t necessarily cut and dry.
-The popular database platform MongoDB, for example, is killing it on the stock market, as are other open-source-driven companies
+The popular database platform MongoDB, for example, is killing it on the stock market, as are other open-source-driven companies, model challenges aside.

 I wonder, as years go on, if open source licenses will have to evolve to match the business needs of others.
 If it does, let’s hope it does so carefully … and if it doesn’t, we allow companies like LiveCode to take a step back.